deckhouse/deckhouse/README.md

 - Easy to start: you need a couple of CLI commands and 8 minutes to get production-ready Kubernetes.
 - A fully-featured platform.
 Many features *(check the diagram below)* — carefully configured & integrated — are available right out of the box.

-_Deckhouse Platform [has passed](https://landscape.cncf.io/card-mode?category=certified-kubernetes-distribution,certified-kubernetes-hosted,certified-kubernetes-installer&grouping=category&selected=flant-deckhouse) the CNCF Certified Kubernetes Conformance Program certification for Kubernetes 1.19, 1.20, and 1.21._
+_Deckhouse Platform [has passed](https://landscape.cncf.io/card-mode?category=certified-kubernetes-distribution,certified-kubernetes-hosted,certified-kubernetes-installer&grouping=category&selected=flant-deckhouse) the CNCF Certified Kubernetes Conformance Program certification for Kubernetes 1.19—1.23._

 A brief overview of essential Deckhouse Platform features, from infrastructure level to the platform: